tacoinfra/harbinger-poster/README.md

 ## About

 `harbinger-poster` is a reference implementation for a server side hosted poster for the Harbinger oracle system.
-The app is written in [Serverless]() and Typescript and can deploy to [AWS]() and sign via an HSM in the cloud with [AWS KMS Support].
+Harbinger-Poster is a [Serverless Framework](https://serverless.com/) application written in Typescript and deployed to [Amazon Web Services](https://aws.amazon.com).
 To get started with Harbinger, visit the [main documentation](https://github.com/tacoinfra/harbinger).

 This library provides functionality for posting update to Harbinger.
-Users interested in posting prices might also be interested in [Harbinger CLI]() which provides a non-hosted poster solution.
-Entities who wish to sign prices for Harbinger may want to look at [Harbinger Signer]().
-Developers of new Harbinger components may be interested in [harbinger-lib]().
+Users interested in posting prices might also be interested in [Harbinger CLI](https://github.com/tacoinfra/harbinger-poster) which provides a non-hosted poster solution.
+Entities who wish to sign prices for Harbinger may want to look at [Harbinger Signer](https://github.com/tacoinfra/harbinger-signer).
+Developers of new Harbinger components may be interested in [harbinger-lib](https://github.com/tacoinfra/harbinger-lib).

 ### Introduction